-Ambitious Pilot Program from the Center for Documentary Studies Will Increase Opportunities for Underrepresented Nonfiction Storytellers
+CDS's Documentary Diversity Project Will Increase Opportunities for Underrepresented Nonfiction Storytellers

 “We’ve been teaching, making, and exhibiting the documentary arts for more than twenty-five years, and we know that it matters who tells the stories,” says CDS director Wesley Hogan.
 “The documentary field has largely been the province of people from backgrounds and experiences outside the communities and circumstances they document, like the arts and media more broadly,” she says.
 “Thankfully, among media publishers, people in the film industry, and other arts gatekeepers, there’s now an awareness that this is a problem that has placed real limits on what we as a society see, hear, and understand.
 The Documentary Diversity Project will address this problem head-on—by creating a comprehensive talent-development strategy for emerging and more-established documentary artists from underrepresented groups.”

-The post-MFA Fellowships in the Documentary Arts will support artists in a critical phase of their careers.
-A generous stipend will give qualified Fellows from underrepresented groups, including inaugural Fellow Tamika Galanis, the space and time to significantly enhance a portfolio of documentary work in their chosen medium(s) and, working closely with CDS faculty, staff, and visiting artists, expand professional networks, capacities, and reach.
+The Post-MFA Fellowships in the Documentary Arts will support artists in a critical phase of their careers.
+A generous stipend will give qualified Fellows from underrepresented groups the space and time to significantly enhance a portfolio of documentary work in their chosen medium(s) and, working closely with CDS faculty, staff, and visiting artists, expand professional networks, capacities, and reach.
 Like Galanis, Fellows may choose to teach or coteach an undergraduate course at Duke during their spring semester.
+More information about the Post-MFA Fellowships and current and past fellows.

 Members of national arts and cultural organizations will mentor both Fellows and Emerging Documentary Artists during brief residencies at CDS, where they will interact with project participants and with staff, faculty, students, and local mentors.